babetke/babetke.github.io/_pages/DDCSP.md

 **Mentorship**

-Through the ESA SEEDs program, I mentored # students during the 2019 ESA annual conference.
-I assisted students with navigating the conference and creating networks.
+Through the ESA SEEDs program, I mentored 10 students during the 2019 ESA annual conference.
+I assisted students with navigating the conference and creating professional networks.

 Through the Alumni Leadership Cohort, I mentored a current undergraduate student in the DDCSP Collaborative.